oceanprotocol/operator-engine/README.md

             Port 5001 will be used to call addFIle, but the result will look like "ipfs://HASH"  (you will hide your ipfs deployment)

+## Usage of NOTIFY_START_URL and NOTIFY_STOP_URL
+   Engine will JOSN POST the following for each action:
+    - algoDID: Algorithm DID (if any)
+    - jobId: Job ID
+    - secret: Secret value (exported to algo pod as secret env)
+    - DID: Array of input DIDs

 ## Storage class